Nithhzzy/bot-music-discord/README.md

 # Hi, I'm Nithh! 👋

-I'm Kabir, a Discord Bot Developer, and here is my advanced Discord Music Bot.
+I'm Nithh, a Discord Bot Developer, and here is my advanced Discord Music Bot.

 ## **Installation | How to use the Bot**